two-people-fighting-martial-arts-pexels

 Keep in mind, however, that these are just simple adjectives.
 There are loads of other adjectives that don’t follow this rule, but change differently according to the gender and number of the subject.

-Practicing Être and Avoir
+Resources for Practicing Être vs. Avoir

 Feel like you got a hold on when to use être and when to use avoir?
-Well, now you need some practice to keep it from being an uphill battle!

 You can use the following resources to practice conjugating être and avoir in different tenses: